CONSERVATIONISTS behind a project to restore the river Wye to its former glory have appealed to people living and working on its banks to help.

 The ‘revive the Wye project’, which got underway last week, aims to clean up the Wycombe river and its tributaries to become a haven for people and wildlife.

-The scheme was created by as a joint initiative between conservation groups and Wycombe District Council which teamed up earlier this year in a bid to preserve the chalk stream, which is a habitat for endangered species.
+The scheme was created by as a joint initiative between conservation groups and Wycombe District Council which teamed up earlier this year in a bid to preserve the chalk stream, which is a habitat

 Roger Lawson, chairman of The High Wycombe Society which is part of the project, said: “The River Wye is a distinctive and wonderful feature which certainly deserves care and attention.